 Conservatory Cleaning Mistakes to Avoid

-Conservatory roofs often feature a ventilation point at the ridge (highest point of your conservatory roof with the cresting or finial).
+Conservatory roofs often feature a ventilation point at the ridge (the highest point of your conservatory roof with the cresting or finial).
 It is important to avoid this area when washing your conservatory roof, especially with a high-pressure device such as a jet washer, as this can cause leaking.

 Although it can be tempting to use chemical cleaners on your conservatory roof, this can damage the integrity of the glazing, and reduce its effectiveness over time.